Bahnhof

 Cadolzburg

-It is about 20 minutes past the Cadolzburg cemetery to Cadolzburg railway station.
+It is still about 20 minutes past Cadolzburg cemetery to Cadolzburg railway station.

-At the family farm, everything revolves around hazelnuts and the variety of culinary delicacies that can be made from them.
-From hazelnut schnapps to hazelnut spreads, a rich variety of delicious products can be purchased here in the associated farm shop.
+The family business is all about hazelnuts and the variety of culinary delicacies that can be made from them.
+From hazelnut schnapps to hazelnut spread, a wide variety of delicious products can be purchased in the farm shop.
 Guided tours are also offered.

 Gonnersdorf 6